jniemann66/ferocious/howto-build-linux.md

 cd ferocious && path-to-qmake/qmake && make && make clean
 ~~~

-where "ferocious" is the directory containg the ferocious source (and the ferocious.pro file for qmake)
+... where "ferocious" is the path to the directory containing the ferocious source (including the ferocious.pro file for qmake)

-and path-to-qmake is the path to the directory conating qmake, which will depend on where you installed Qt and which kits you installed.
-For example,
+... and path-to-qmake is the path to the directory containing qmake, which will depend on where you installed Qt and which kits you installed.
+For example: **~/Qt/5.10.1/gcc_64/bin**

-**~/Qt/5.10.1/gcc_64/bin**